daveabrock/daveabrock.github.io/_drafts/2020-10-17-blazor-component-virtualization.markdown

 Launch your app, fire up your favorite dev tools, and head over to the **Fetch data** link at `http://localhost:xxxx/fetchdata`.

-According to my dev tools with the cache disabled, load ranges anywhere from 2.5 to 4 seconds (I refreshed ten times) and quite a bit of lag—just imagine if each row had button components, that can make the page lag even more.
+According to my dev tools with the cache disabled, load ranges anywhere from 2.5 to 4 seconds (I refreshed ten times) and quite a bit of lag.

-What I can do is replace my for-loop with a `<Virtualize>` component.
-This component takes two parameters:
+As before, I can do is replace my for-loop with the following, then re-launch my application.

-* Items
-* Context

-Replace the for-loop with the following, then re-launch your application.

 ```html
 <Virtualize Items="cars" Context="car">